yogesh-langore/cinema_frontend/README.md

    - 🎬 Browse now playing, popular, and upcoming movies
    - 🔍 Search for movies with live suggestions
-   - 📄 View detailed movie information with genres, ratings, release dates, and Imdb rating
+   - 📄 View detailed movie information with genres, ratings, release dates, and IMDb rating
    - ✏️ Edit movie details inline (no separate edit screen)
    - ❤️ Add or remove movies from favorites
    - ⚡ Fast loading using cached network images